oliviaaheng/robochaser/README.md

 12. Sum predictions and sigmoid activation

 ##### Results
-Initial attempts to train this model led to mode collapse to 1. (the out put no matter the image was always one).
-We believed that a big cause for this was that we realized our dataset at this point consisted of roughly 95% images of the car, and so by guessing a car every time, the model could acheive high accuracy.
-This however, was not fixed by addition of more blank images.
+Initial attempts to train this model led to mode collapse to 1. (the output no matter the image, was always one).
+We believed that a big cause for this was that we realized our dataset at this point consisted of roughly 95% images of the car, and so by guessing a car every time, the model could achieve high accuracy.
+This, however, was not fixed by the addition of more blank images.
 We decided to simplify the architecture and see if we first simply classify the images.

 ### Simple Architecture